jessecusack/sharing-code/README.md

   * Install using `conda create -n sharing-code -c conda-forge jupyterlab jupytext cookiecutter`
   * > If you want to see what this command would do without actually doing anything, add the `-d` option for dry-run.
 * MATLAB installed on your computer.
 (A version from the last few years preferably)
-  * Revert to the default MATLAB path (make sure you know how to recreate or somehow save your old path settings!!!)
+  * Revert to the default MATLAB path (make sure you save your current path settings using `savepath folderName/pathdef.m` so that you can recover it later!!!)
 * Git installed on your computer.
 * An account on github.com.